Ph.D. in Translational Science

 Requirement for Semi-Annual Student Evaluation

 Students who have successfully completed the Qualifying Examination and are proceeding with approved dissertation research will be evaluated by the Supervising Professor and Dissertation Committee at least once every six months throughout the remainder of their enrollment in the TS Ph.D. program.
-The Semi-Annual Progress Report will be submitted in a prescribed format and include a written report of progress on the student’s research work, activities related to the research, and proposed direction of future work.
+The Semi-Annual Progress Report will be submitted in a prescribed format and include a written report of progress on the student’s research work, activities related to the research, self-assessment, and proposed direction of future work.
 Please refer to the Student Handbook for procedures and other information related to the Semi-Annual Student Evaluation.

 Other Program Policies and Requirements